jordan-lesaca/volttron/README.md

 - `POST /api/services/fan/turn_on`
 - `POST /api/services/fan/turn_off`

+### Integration tests

+- Location: `services/core/PlatformDriverAgent/tests/test_home_assistant.py`
+- Requirements: a reachable Home Assistant instance plus `HOMEASSISTANT_TEST_IP`, `ACCESS_TOKEN`, and `PORT` set to valid values.
+Without these, pytest will skip the tests.
+- What’s covered: happy-path reads/writes for switches and fans (on/off) and guard-rail tests ensuring invalid values are rejected.

 ### Next Steps

 There are several walkthroughs to explore additional aspects of the platform: